michaelslice/Stock-Market-Dashboard/README.md

 ## Instructions

-Insure that Python 3 and all packages are installe.
+Insure that Python 3 and all packages are installed.

 Run dashboard.py